Reaction to the death of retired NBA superstar Kobe Bryant

-Reaction from the basketball world and beyond on the death of retired NBA superstar Kobe Bryant in a helicopter crash on Sunday at age 41:
+Reaction from the basketball world and beyond on the death of retired NBA superstar Kobe Bryant and his 13-year-old daughter, Gianna, in a helicopter crash on Sunday:

+“Words can’t describe the pain I am feeling.
+I loved Kobe — he was like a little brother to me.
+We used to talk often, and I will miss those conversations very much.
+He was a fierce competitor, one of the greats of the game and a creative force.
+Kobe was also an amazing dad who loved his family deeply — and took great pride in his daughter’s love for the game of basketball.” — Basketball Hall of Famer Michael Jordan in a statement

+“The crash was a tragedy for multiple families.
+My heart goes out to Vanessa and the families that lost loved ones.
+Kobe was a chosen one — special in many ways to many people.
+Our relationship as coach/player transcended the norm.
+He went beyond the veil.” — former Lakers coach Phil Jackson in a statement

+“It’s an unbelievable reality that he’s no longer here.” — golfer Tiger Woods

 “Kobe was not only an icon in the sports arena, he was a man of the world and touched so many lives and communities in the most positive ways.
-His star was continuing to rise every day and he knew no limits because of his many intellectual and creative talents and desire to give back to others – his passion for the game, for his family and for others was apparent in everything he accomplished.” — NBA Hall of Famer Larry Bird
+His star was continuing to rise every day and he knew no limits because of his many intellectual and creative talents and desire to give back to others – his passion for the game, for his family and for others was apparent in everything he accomplished.” — Basketball Hall of Famer Larry Bird in a statement

+“It’s just a huge loss to the game.
+He was a great example on a lot of different stages.” — rapper Rick Ross at the Grammy Awards

 “Jeannine & I are absolutely shocked to hear of the loss of one of my favorite people & one of the best basketball minds in the history of the game!
-Our hearts and prayers to Vanessa & his girls. @kobebryant you were my biggest fan, but I was yours. #RIPMAMBA” — NBA Hall of Famer Bill Russell via Twitter
+Our hearts and prayers to Vanessa & his girls. @kobebryant you were my biggest fan, but I was yours. #RIPMAMBA” — Basketball Hall of Famer Bill Russell via Twitter

 “Just devastated to hear about #KobeBryant.
 An extraordinary athlete, and a genuinely kind, wonderful man.
 Sending love, prayers & compassion to his family.
 To his entire @NBA family as well.” — actress Reese Witherspoon via Twitter